apache/geode/Troubleshooting-Disk-Space.md

 	[warning 2015/04/02 16:29:22.590 PDT server1 <DiskStoreMonitor> tid=0x31] The disk volume /path/to/server1/. for log files has exceeded the warning usage threshold and is 99% full.

-In conjunction with the `Disk Store Monitor` warnings and errors, an **IOException** with the message **Not enough space left on device** like below may also be thrown either by a GemFire thread or an application thread.
+In conjunction with the `Disk Store Monitor` warnings and errors, an **IOException** with the message **Not enough space left on device** like below may also be thrown either by a Geode thread or an application thread.

 	[error 2015/04/02 16:29:33.502 PDT server1 <ServerConnection on port 41310 Thread 18> tid=0x66] A DiskAccessException has occurred while writing to the disk for region /__PR/_B__trades_68.
 The cache will be closed. com.gemstone.gemfire.internal.InsufficientDiskSpaceException: For DiskStore: DEFAULT: Could not pre-allocate file /path/to/server1/./BACKUPDEFAULT_2.crf with size=966,367,641, caused by java.io.IOException: Not enough space left on device